Star Trek IV: The Voyage Home: Critical response

 The film's "fish out of water" comedy and acting were mostly lauded.
-The Courier Mail wrote that the film was funnier than its predecessors, and while not "flippant", a sense of humor was revealed through the efforts of the cast, writers and director.
+The Courier Mail wrote that the film was funnier than its predecessors and, while not "flippant", a sense of humor was revealed through the efforts of the cast, writers and director.
 Newsweek's David Ansen considered The Voyage Home not only the most light-hearted of the movie franchise, but the most true in spirit to the original television series.
 A more negative review was offered by Liam Lacey of The Globe and Mail, who wrote that under Nimoy's "choppy" direction there was a lack of comic timing paired with feeble humor.
 American film critic Pauline Kael commented, "The crewmates are supposed to be technical wizards of the 23rd century, but they deliver their lines as if they were ancient tortoises who had to get their heads out and up before they could say anything.
 It's a relief to hear two San Francisco garbagemen talk, because there's some energy in their voices, and when Madge Sinclair turns up for a minute, as the captain of the S. S. Saratoga, her crisp, urgent tone is like a handclap."

 The special effects were generally well received; critics for The Sydney Morning Herald and Courier Mail noted that the effects played a lesser role in the film compared to the characters and dialogue.
 Similarly, USA Today felt the lack of special effects allowed the cast to "prove themselves more capable actors than ever before".
 Maslin wrote that Nimoy's technical direction left "much to be desired" (pointing out a special effects scene where the Bird-of-Prey does not cast a shadow on the whaling ship as a mistake), but his "unmistakable" sincerity made up for these issues.

-The Voyage Home garnered 11 nominations at the 14th annual Saturn Awards, tying Aliens for number of nominations.
+The Voyage Home garnered 11 nominations at the 14th annual Saturn Awards, tying Aliens for most nominations.
 Nimoy and Shatner were nominated for best actor for their roles, and Catherine Hicks was nominated for best supporting actress.
 At the 59th Academy Awards, The Voyage Home was nominated for Best Cinematography, Sound (Terry Porter, David J. Hudson, Mel Metcalfe and Gene Cantamessa), Sound Effects Editing, and Original Score.

 In 2018, Popular Mechanics ranked the scene where Chekov talks about 'nuclear wessels' the 50th-greatest moment in science fiction.